CLOSE SEARCH

 A settlement agreement prohibits an employee from pursuing a claim in a court or an employment tribunal claim against their employer.
 These matters are specifically covered by the agreement.
 Settlement agreements are a useful way of bringing an employment relationship to an end in a mutually agreed way.

-We are highly experienced in advising on settlement agreements and negotiating the terms with employers.
 An employee must receive independent legal advice from a relevant independent advisor for a settlement agreement to be valid.
-We are here to ensure that the process is handled in a professional and legal manner.

 Part of the settlement agreement typically includes: